PelionIoT/virtual-demo-for-pelion/README.md

 > For more information about Pelion Device Management update, please consult our [documentation page.](https://developer.pelion.com/docs/device-management/current/updating-firmware/index.html)

 Let's change the firmware code running on the virtual device, to simulate a code change and subsequent firmware update.
-With the docker container running and open a new terminal.
+With the docker container running, open a new terminal.
 Then:

 1. Clone the virtual demo repository locally: